-This incident happened when my daughter was just over 1 year.
+This incident happened when my daughter was a toddler.
 While I was playing with her, I asked her to put a toy in her cupboard.
-Without a second bidding, she took the toy and put it in her toys cupboard.
-So the next time, after she finished her meal, I asked her to put her dish in the kitchen, and she did.
+Without a second bidding, she took the toy and put it in her toy cupboard.
+The next time, as soon as she finished her meal, I asked her to put her plate in the kitchen, and she did.
 She thought it was a game.
 She started enjoying it so much that she hardly let us finish our meals, as she wanted to put our plates in the kitchen sink.

-This taught me something very useful: What’s chore for us is fun for kids.
+This taught me something very useful: What’s chore for us, adults, is fun for kids.

-Since that day, I started including my daughter in small household chores.
-She enjoys doing them, while I get some precious minutes.
+Since that day, I started including my toddler in small household chores.
+She enjoys doing them, while I get some precious minutes to myself.

 Clothes in a house usually belong to 3 places: cupboard, laundry basket and drying line.
 So if you see them out of place, teach your child to: